 The payment system

 Your layman summary will get a unique web page address, which will be tracked for number of visitors, and how much the page earns.
 55% of the ad revenue will be transferred to your PayPal or bank account when minimum 20$ has been earned.
-Right now, we do not have a user-accessible tracking system for your earnings, but we are planning to implement this during 2020.
-The cartoon produced by the Fair Journal will also count into your earnings, except from when they are directly featured on the front page.
 For more details, please go here.

-Dr. Jonas N. Søndergaard, Senior Postdoc at Karolinska Institutet and SciLifeLab, Stockholm, Sweden.
+Dr. Jonas N. Søndergaard, Assistant Professor at Osaka University, Japan.
 Jonas is the founder of the Fair Journal.
 He is educated as a biotech engineer and has a Ph.D. degree in immune regulation.
-Previously Jonas has performed research in Denmark (DTU), the Netherlands (RIMLS), and the USA (UIUC and UCLA).
+Previously Jonas has performed research in Sweden (Karolinska Institute), Denmark (DTU), the Netherlands (RIMLS), and the USA (UIUC and UCLA).
 You can find Jonas’s publication history here.

 Topics: Multidisciplinary.
-Specialty topics: Immunology, Transcriptomics, and Oncology.
+Specialty topics: Systems Immunology, Transcriptomics, and Oncology.

 Dr. Manuel Mazo Jr., Associate Professor at Delft University of Technology, the Netherlands.
 You can find Manuel’s publication history here.

 Topics: Multidisciplinary.
 Specialty topics: Control Systems, Hybrid Systems, Distributed Control and Estimation, Non-Linear Control, Robotics.